Well-being contributing factors: Positive psychology interventions (PPI) in patients

 Also, in a newer meta-analysis (39 studies, 6,139 participants, 2012), the standardized mean difference was 0.34 higher for subjective well-being, 0.20 for psychological well-being and 0.23 for depression.
 Three to six months after the intervention, the effects for subjective well-being and psychological well-being were still significant, so effects seem fairly sustainable.
 However, in high-quality studies, the positive effect was weaker, though positive, so authors considered further high-quality studies necessary to strengthen the evidence.
 They claimed that the above-mentioned meta-analysis (2009) did not put enough weight on the quality of studies.

 PPIs found positive included blessings, kindness practices, taking personal goals, and showing gratitude.

 The interventions called "Gratitude Journaling" and "Three Good Things" seem to operate via gratitude.
 There is evidence that, when gratitude journaling, focussing on quality over quantity as well as people more than possessions, yields greater benefits.
 There is also evidence of a diminished effect from gratitude journaling if it is done more than once or twice a week.
 Journaling sans gratitude is effective in decreasing negative emotions in general, which suggests that the act of journaling, rather than gratitude alone, is involved in the treatment effect.

-Positive psychology seeks to inform clinical psychology of the potential to expand its approach, and of the merit of the possibilities.
-Given a fair opportunity, positive psychology might well change priorities to better address the breadth and depth of the human experience in clinical settings.